WCYY

 WCYY (94.3 FM) is a commercial radio station licensed to Biddeford, Maine, and serving the Portland metropolitan area.
 Its target audience are men between 18 and 44.
 The station airs an active/alternative rock radio format and is owned by Townsquare Media.
 WCYY studios are at One City Center in Portland.

 WCYY has an effective radiated power (ERP) of 11,500 watts.
 The transmitter is on Cascade Road in Saco, Maine.
 WCYY is simulcast on WPKQ (103.7 FM) in North Conway, New Hampshire, which transmits from Mount Washington and covers a large swath of northern New England.

 History

 WIDE-FM, WBYC, WYJY and WSTG

 The station signed on the air in August 1972 as WIDE-FM.
 It simulcast the middle of the road programming of its sister station WIDE (1400 AM; now WVAE).
 The stations were owned by Hoy Communications and were affiliates of the ABC Information Radio Network.

-WIDE-FM became WBYC ("We're Beautiful York County") on March 1, 1981, adopting abeautiful music format.
+WIDE-FM became WBYC ("We're Beautiful York County") on March 1, 1981, adopting a beautiful music format.
 The station was mostly automated and played quarter-hour sweeps of instrumental cover versions of pop hits, Broadway and Hollywood show tunes.
 On December 2, 1985, WBYC became WYJY, playing soft adult contemporary music as "Joy 94.3".
 WYJY changed its call letters to WSTG on January 28, 1991, moving to a bit more upbeat adult contemporary format as "Star 94.3".